 There may also be mathematical grounds for thinking so.
-According to Mensur Omerbashich (2006), the procedures which generate claims that bedding cycles reflect multiple kinds of astronomical cycle are highly questionable.
+According to Mensur Omerbashich (2006), the pro- cedures which generate claims that bedding cycles reflect multiple kinds of astronomical cycle are questionable.
 In the case he analysed, the alleged 99% confidence level was ‘mostly meaningless in the context of total-information quality’, owing to prior editing of the data and failure to distinguish between signal and noise.
-Another critical study (Vaughan et al 2011) was able to validate only one of four previously published claims of Milankovitch periodicity.
-Because many cycles were spurious, the vast majority of cycle detections derived from spatially‐sampled stratigraphic data in the literature were likely to be false.
+Another critical study (Vaughan et al. 2011) was able to validate only one of four previously published claims of Milankovitch periodicity.
+Because many cycles were spurious, the vast majority of cycle detections derived from stratigraphic data were likely to be false.

 That said, the phenomenon of cyclical bedding is real, and if it does not reflect Milankovitch cycles, it must reflect some other rhythm.
-To return to the example of chalk, beds are often very extensive, and in one case have have been traced from outcrop to outcrop over more than one and half thousand miles (Gale et al 1999).
-Climatic explanations are required that apply on a global scale.
+To return to the example of chalk, beds are often very extensive.
+In one case they have been traced from outcrop to outcrop over more than one and half thousand miles (Gale et al 1999).
+Explanations are required that apply on a global scale.

-So what if the warm-cool cycle of each couplet was of summer and winter – the prime astronomical cycle – rather than precession, so that we were looking at the deposit of just one year?
+What if the warm-cool cycle of each couplet was of summer and winter, the prime astronomical cycle, rather than precession, so that we were looking at the deposit of just one year?
 Figure 1 (from Gale et al) illustrates a series of couplets from the Cenomanian part of the Upper Cretaceous.
 The grey-scale fluctuations track the proportion of clay in the chalk, from 5-15% in the light-coloured beds to 10-30% in the darker beds.
 The top of each cycle is an omission surface, where sedimentation ceased for a time and animals made burrows.
 The marls are totally bioturbated, suggesting that they provided a more oxygenated or nutrient-rich environment for deposit-feeders.

 Dense bioturbation does not take thousands of years.
-Experiments have shown that a small population of deposit-feeders, such as the crustaceans that made the Thalassinoides-type burrows (Fig. 1), can churn a 10 cm depth of sediment in 42 days (Gingras et al 2008).
+Experiments have shown that a small population of deposit-feeders, such as the crustaceans that made the Thalassinoides-type burrows (Fig. 1), can churn a 10 cm depth of sediment in 42 days (Gingras et al. 2008).
 Since the chalk and marl beds are not homogenised, this is the kind of timescale that should be considered when making interpretations.
-The detail of the fabric also accords with short periods, as when the walls of later generations of burrows are more sharply defined than earlier ones, indicating an initially high water content followed by dewatering and compaction (Jablonski & Bottjer 1983).

-Figure 2 shows the δ18O profile of three chalk-marl couplets in the ‘white cliffs’ between the English towns of Dover and Folkestone, also of Cenomanian age.
+Figure 2 shows the δ18O profile of three chalk-marl couplets in the ‘white cliffs’ between Dover and Folkestone, also of Cenomanian age.
 The zig-zag pattern follows that of the greyness scale (Fig. 1), and since low oxygen isotope ratios in sea-floor oozes correlate with warm sea-surface temperatures, and vice versa, explaining this as the effect of summer and winter does not seem unreasonable.
 The same pattern may be seen in the shells of individual organisms.
-A study of the tropical bottom-dwelling foram Cyclobirculina, for example, which has a life span of one year, recorded a variation in δ18O ratio from -0.5 in the summer to +1.5 in the winter (Wefer & Berger 1980 and Fig. 3).
+For example, a study of the tropical bottom-dwelling foram Cyclobirculina, which has a life span of one year, recorded a variation in δ18O ratio from -0.5 in the summer to +1.5 in the winter (Wefer & Berger 1980 and Fig. 3).
 Growth rate increased with age, peaking in the spring.
-Similar patterns have been detected in other kinds of carbonate-secreting organism, both from the past (Purton & Brasier, 1999) and from the present (e.g. Dunbar & Wellington 1981, Hickson et al 1999).
+Similar patterns have been detected in other kinds of carbonate-secreting organism, both from the past (Purton & Brasier, 1999) and from the present (e.g. Dunbar & Wellington 1981, Hickson et al. 1999).

-In modern settings the rate of coccolith flux to the seafloor has also been observed to vary in annual oscillations.
-Around the Canary Islands sedimentation peaks in February/March following phytoplankton blooms in the winter (Sprengel et al 2002).
-In the Arabian Sea the settling rate peaks in January and declines to very low levels in the months of August to November (Andruleit et al 2004).
+In modern settings the rate of coccolith flux to the seafloor has also been observed to oscillate annually.
+Around the Canary Islands, sedimentation peaks in February/March following phytoplankton blooms in the winter (Sprengel et al. 2002).
+In the Arabian Sea the settling rate peaks in January and declines to very low levels in August through to November (Andruleit et al. 2004).
 Thus the hiatus in sedimentation at the top of the chalk beds is directly comparable to the virtual cessation of coccolith flux from late summer to late autumn in modern seas.

-In the Central Graben of the North Sea the chalk cycles are of non-bioturbated, mainly laminated beds and slightly thicker bioturbated beds (Damholt & Surlyk 2004).
-The laminated beds consist of alternating millimetre-thick, graded, high-porosity laminae and non-graded, low-porosity laminae.
-The graded layers are thought to have been deposited from small-volume turbidity currents and suspension clouds, the non-graded layers from a rain of pelleted coccoliths produced directly from the plankton.
-In either case, only the briefest of timescales is required – minutes in the case of the graded laminae, hours in the case of the ungraded ones.
-The bioturbated beds imply longer timescales, perhaps a few months, followed by negligible sedimentation and then the commencement of the next cycle.
+In the Central Graben of the North Sea the chalk cycles consist of bioturbated beds and slightly thinner non-bioturbated, mainly laminated beds (Damholt & Surlyk 2004).
+The laminae alternate between graded layers thought to have been deposited from small-volume turbidity currents and suspension clouds and non-graded layers deposited from a rain of pelleted coccoliths directly from the plankton.
+In either case, only the briefest of timescales is required, minutes in the case of the graded laminae, hours in the case of the ungraded ones.
+The bioturbated beds imply longer timescales, perhaps a few months.

 According to conventional dating, the Cretaceous period lasted 80 million years – a stretch of time that, accustomed though we are to such figures, is unimaginable.
-Since the figure is based on data extraneous to the properties of the rocks themselves, those properties can provide a test of the timescale, and as we have seen, in the case of chalk sequences, they do not agree with ages of this magnitude.
-If we consider the primary evidence on its own merits, we have no grounds for inferring the miniscule rates of sedimentation the radioisotope timescale imposes.
+Since the figure is based on data extraneous to the properties of the rocks themselves, those properties can provide a test of the timescale, and as we have seen, in the case of chalk sequences they do not agree with ages of this magnitude.
+If we consider the evidence on its own merits, we have no grounds for inferring the miniscule rates of sedimentation imposed by the radioisotope timescale.